SenSecurity/Founding/README.md

 <img src='/Founding/Eren.png' width='800'>

 ## Description
-The Founding is a tool that receives a Shellcode in .bin format, Obfuscates or Encrypts this shellcode and then runs utilizing some execution techniques.
+The Founding is a tool that receives a Shellcode in .bin format, Obfuscates or Encrypts this shellcode and then generates a new binarie utilizing some execution techniques.

 **The tool has the following features for Encryption and Obfuscation:**